 To run a pool cleaning business, you should be self-motivated, comfortable working long hours alone, and ideally, you should enjoy working outside.
 If you’re marketing your own pool-cleaning company, this will occupy a good chunk of your time.
 But mainly, your duties will consist of chemical manipulations for clean swimming water, pool pump management, vacuuming, and pool basket emptying.

 Supply costs are on the higher side for pool cleaners and may consume up to 20% of their revenue.
 Pool cleaning is fairly lucrative for a labor job, however, offering as much as $50-$60 per hour.

 Learn how to start a pool cleaning business.

 Independent, hard-working people in robust physical condition can put their problem-solving skills to use by starting up a handyman business.
-There is a massive field of possibilities for someone in this business, depending on their knowledge of various domestic appliances and home improvement practices.
+There is a massive field of possibilities for someone in this low-cost business, depending on their knowledge of various domestic appliances and home improvement practices.

 Ongoing costs can be troublesome for a handyman business, as it requires the right licenses and quality tool replacement.
 The profits may justify these deductions if your company targets a more challenging or unusual field of repair, which will permit you to charge accordingly for the value of your services.

 Last but not least on our list of low-cost business ideas is a cleaning business.
 Highly motivated people with energy to spare can be well suited to a cleaning business, which demands a great deal of physical exertion for long periods of time.
 Cleaning businesses can operate as general services, or specialize in a certain type of cleaning, like residential or office-oriented services.